roxannardgz/data-engineering-zoomcamp/01.hw-docker-sql/README.md

 ### Overview
 This project demonstrates an end-to-end data ingestion workflow using Docker and Docker Compose.
-The goal is to load NYC taxi datasets into PostgreSQL, explore them, and query them using pgAdmin.
+The goal is to load NYC taxi datasets into PostgreSQL, explore it, and query it using pgAdmin.

-- Start with a database stack, creating containers for Postgres and pgAdming from docker-compose.
-- Explore data locally using a notebook.
-- Convert exploration into a script.
-- Containerize ingestion as a batch job

 ### Architecture